fe1ixxu/Intra-Distillation/Natural_Language_Understanding/README.md

 ```

 ## Train the Model
-Taking QQP task as an example:
+Taking QQP task as an example (Note that the dataset will be automatically loaded):
 ```
 bash run.sh
 ```